Scholarship award information (01 apr 2014 onwards)

 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 Acceptance of a self-funded offer is a commitment that tuition fees will be paid, irrespective of any future fee increases or adjustments.

-- If you go beyond the 3 years of your PhD, you will receive (and will be required to personally pay) the fees for each semester in which you are registered beyond the end date of your programme (which includes a matriculation fee for the "write-up year" and continuation fees if you go beyond 4 years).
-Information related to these additional fees is available under "Other fees and charges" on our 'payment of fees' page.
+- If you go beyond the 3 years of your PhD, you will receive (and will be required to personally pay) the fees for each semester in which you are registered beyond the end date of your programme (which includes a matriculation fee for the "write-up year" and continuation fees if you go beyond the maximum 4 year (full time) programme period).

-Additional information for applicants in receipt of a funded offer
+Information for applicants in receipt of an offer supported by scholarship funding

-If you have received a funded studentship offer please ensure you have read the information and accept the terms below before accepting the offer in EUCLID.
+If you have received an offer of admission with an allocated scholarship, please ensure you have read the information and accept the terms of the offer before accepting it in EUCLID.

 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 An offer to fund tuition fees is a commitment that fees will be covered, irrespective of any future fee increases or adjustments.

-- Scholarship funded students are required to matriculate with the University on or shortly after the start date prescribed in the EUCLID offer letter.
-Any proposed change of start date should be discussed with the intended supervisor and the Informatics Graduate School, resulting in the creation of a revised EUCLID offer letter.
+- All students are required to matriculate with the University on or shortly after the start date prescribed in the EUCLID offer letter.
+Any proposed change of start date should be discussed with the intended supervisor and the IGS, which may require and amendment in funding provision and the creation of a revised EUCLID offer letter.
 See matriculation advice at Arrival & Induction.

 - Where a scholarship award has been made up of non-School funding sources, the external sponsor may, from time to time, require details from the University as to the current student status and study progress.
 In accepting these terms, scholarship funded students are giving prior permission for the School to provide such information where necessary.
 Note that this agreement does not affect your statutory rights under the UK Government Data Protection Legislation.